jwulf/release-note-poc/README.md

 ####  1.2.3. <a name='RemovedJVMdefault-Xms128forDockerimage'></a>Removed JVM default -Xms128 for Docker image

-Previously, the Docker image for Zeebe had a hardcoded `-Xms128` as a JVM startup parameter.
+The Docker image for Zeebe had a hardcoded `-Xms128` as a JVM startup parameter.
 Consequently, users could not override this parameter with a custom value in `JAVA_OPTS`.

 With this release, the hardcoded value has been removed.
 The Docker image now uses the JVM default, and the parameter is available for override by users.